kaije/kaije/README.md

 I'm currently focused on:

+- Getting started with open source contributions on projects of interest
 - Learning more about developer portals, particularly Spotify's Backstage
 - Technical writing, better documentation, and docs like code
 - Exploring other cloud providers including GCP and Azure